Media Services v3 frequently asked questions

 Is there an AssetFile concept in v3?

-The AssetFiles were removed from the AMS API in order to separate Media Services from Storage SDK dependency.
-Now Storage, not Media Services, keeps the information that belongs in Storage.
+AssetFile concept was removed from the Media Services API to separate Media Services from Storage SDK dependency.
+Now Azure Storage, not Media Services, keeps the information that belongs in the Storage SDK.

 For more information, see Migrate to Media Services v3.